-The Song Meter Mini 2's enclosure has been completely redesigned from the ground up to be more robust and easier to use.
+The Song Meter Mini Bat 2's enclosure has been completely redesigned from the ground up to be more robust and easier to use.

-While the first-generation Song Meter Mini's enclosure was comprised of a separate base and lid, the enclosure of the Song Meter Mini 2 is joined by a permanent hinge, and the new, lockable latch can be more easily operated with one hand.
+While the first-generation Song Meter Mini Bat's enclosure was comprised of a separate base and lid, the enclosure of the Song Meter Mini Bat 2 is joined by a permanent hinge, and the new, lockable latch can be more easily operated with one hand.
 The latch can be locked close using an appropriately sized padlock, without requiring an additional security bracket.

-NOTE The optional Security Bracket accessory for the first-generation Song Meter Mini is not compatible with the Song Meter Mini 2 stub mics) passes IP67 standards.
+The optional Security Bracket accessory for the first-generation Song Meter Mini Bat is not compatible with the Song Meter Mini Bat 2.

+The seal between the two halves of the enclosure has been improved, and the enclosure (excluding acoustic stub mics) passes IP67 standards.
 This means it is dust-tight and can withstand temporary submersion in water up to a depth of one meter without leaking.
 Note that installed acoustic stub mics can be damaged by underwater submersion, though they are protected against rain.